Alan Moller: Storm prediction pioneer

-Moller was influential in developing the national Skywarn storm spotter training program, he produced, appeared in, and provided photography for its training film Tornadoes: A Spotter's Guide (1977) and its training video Storm Watch (1995), and he collaboratively developed the concept of the "integrated warning system".
-He was influential in developing new spotter training materials in the 1970s that were used nationally and he continued to refine training materials and techniques throughout his career.
+Based on a spotter network he launched in North Texas, Moller was foundational in developing the national Skywarn storm spotter training program.
+He produced, appeared in, and provided photography for its training film, and the associated slide show and pamphlet, Tornadoes: A Spotter's Guide (1977), and its follow-up training video StormWatch (1995).
+He was influential in developing new spotter training materials throughout the 1970s that were used nationally and he continued to refine training materials and techniques throughout his career.
 Moller intensively trained spotters in his NWS office area of responsibility in North Texas as well as around the country by way of frequent speaking engagements.
 Himself an amateur radio operator, he was enthusiastic at the ground truth information provided via amateur radio.

+He collaboratively developed the concept of the "integrated warning system" (IWS), devoting his career so that each of the elements of forecast, detection, dissemination, and public response be understood as critical in a chain of successful mitigation of hazards.

+Moller also worked at the Lubbock NWS office for some years, where he developed flash flooding forecasting and nowcasting guidance.
+He implored the importance of recognizing risks when multiple hazards may occur such as when forecasters may focus on the tornado and hail threat from the anticipated supercells.
+After significant events, from societal impacts, meteorological magnitude, or missed forecasts, Moller embarked case studies where he analyzed surface, satellite, radar, weather balloon, and other weather data (importantly wind profilers as augmenting sparse upper air data) to identify subtle features on meteorology, bringing smaller scale features and atmospheric ingredients methodologies to higher prominence.
+He also demonstrated the value of hand analysis of atmospheric features.

 Moller believed that storm chasing was important in providing field experience for spotter trainers as well for forecasting convective weather.
 He viewed chasing as an important avenue in providing imagery illustrating storm processes for spotter training and public preparedness.
 Moller passionately photographed storms and skyscapes, actively shared this imagery, and was also a noted nature and landscape photographer.
-Moller began chasing as a graduate student of OU and was a participant in the first organized scientific storm chasing projects, such as the NSSL/OU Tornado Intercept Project, in the early 1970s.
+Moller began chasing as a graduate student of OU and was a participant in the first organized scientific storm chasing projects, such as the NSSL/OU Tornado Intercept Project (TIP), in the early 1970s.
 He was a forecaster for Project VORTEX in 1994–1995.

 Moller participated in major pieces of media coverage regarding forecasting storms and storm spotting and chasing.
 He was an important contributor to Storm Track magazine and wrote or co-wrote dozens of scientific journal articles, conference papers, and monograph chapters.
 Moller was a fellow of the American Meteorological Society (AMS).
 The Texas Severe Storms Association (TESSA) made a formal tribute to Moller upon his retirement and established the Alan R. Moller Severe Weather Education and Research Scholarship a few years prior to his death.